kumahq/kuma/docs/cmd/kumactl/kumactl_generate_zone-egress-token.md

 ```
   -h, --help                 help for zone-egress-token
-      --valid-for duration   how long the token will be valid (for example "24h") (default 87600h0m0s)
+      --valid-for duration   how long the token will be valid (for example "24h")
       --zone string          name of the zone where egress resides
 ```